julielerman/DockerTestContainersDotNet/README.md

 ```
 <PackageReference Include="Testcontainers.PostgreSql" Version="3.3.0" />
 ```
-With that you can use it in your test code.
-In the unit test file, you'll create an object from the testcontainer.
+With that, you can access the TestContainer  in your test code.
+Youyou'll create an object from the testcontainer.

 * Start with using statements in your test class and your class should implement IAsyncLifetime.